dhdanudahlan/smartfinance-android/README.md

 # SmartFinance Project Details

 ## **Overview**
-SmartFinance is a personal finance manager app designed to help users manage their income, expenses, and financial goals effectively.
-With a user-friendly interface and robust features, the app empowers users to take control of their finances.
+SmartFinance is a modern personal finance management app designed to empower individuals to take control of their finances effortlessly.
+Built with a focus on simplicity, security, and insights, the app supports both English and Bahasa languages, with a tailored focus on the Indonesian market using IDR currency.
+SmartFinance showcases cutting-edge Android development practices, serving as a portfolio project to demonstrate my expertise in building robust, user-centric mobile applications.
 ---

 ## **Features**